-An old creative writing teacher gave the class some advice I’ll never forget.
-When it comes to story ideas, it’s best to ride around on the bus with it.
+A creative writing teacher gave my class some advice I’ll never forget: when it comes to story ideas, it’s best to ride around on the bus with it.
 In other words, take time to process and decide if it’s the best story and/or story direction.
 In my mind, there are two types of riding-around-on-the-bus-with-it: intentional and unintentional.
 Click the title above to continue reading.

 A change of venue gets my creative juices flowing, helps me focus without all the usual distractions, and gives me incentive to write toward concrete goals.
 Basically, it’s great for everything except my wallet.
 Here are my budget writing retreat options.
 Click the title above to continue reading.